 Rocket-science fans will enjoy seeing relics from America's earlier space exploration era, including the 1975 Apollo command module and the 1961 Mercury capsule that carried a chimpanzee into space.
 The Air and Space exhibit also includes a 1902 Wright brothers' glider and an A-12 Blackbird spy plane.

-Kids will gravitate toward the hands-on, interactive experiences in the Science Center's World of Life gallery, where they can satisfy their curiosity about the human body.
+The California Science Center offers a wealth of interactive exhibits designed specifically for children, fostering a fascination with science that could last a lifetime.
+Younger visitors will naturally gravitate toward the hands-on experiences in the Science Center's World of Life gallery, where they can satisfy their curiosity about the human body.
 They'll step inside an immersive "womb room" to experience the journey from conception to birth, hop on a red blood cell and take a cyber-flight through the circulatory system, and learn how human organs work from Tess, a 50-foot-tall animatronic doll.

 Aspiring Einsteins can immerse themselves in the science of physics and its impacts on human innovation and technology.
 While they ride a bicycle across a one-inch cable 43 feet above the ground, they'll learn about the law of gravity (but they can't fall—a counterweight offsets their body weight).
 They can also step into a cockpit and play with interactive flight simulators or burn some energy by climbing a 23-foot rock wall.